 Maintain excellent oral hygiene practices.
 Pretend you’re going to see your dentist every day.
 Brush after every meal, floss regularly, use mouthwash.
 Your mouth could be your biggest enemy during the healing process, so make sure you keep it clean.

 Limit touching of foreign objects to the piercing.
 This includes your fingers, scarves, other people’s lips (sorry, no kissing or oral play as you heal), and even your blankets or pillowcase.
 If you sleep on your stomach, make sure that your pillowcase is fresh every night or cover your pillow with a clean t-shirt.

 Watch what you eat.
 Spicy and acidic foods can be painful to eat as the piercing heals.
 Additionally, alcohol can weaken your immune system, and cigarettes contain chemicals that can cause infection.
 Make sure that anything you put in your mouth won’t cause harm to your piercing, and keep food away from the piercing site as much as possible.

 Labret jewelry styles

 The location of the labret allows for tons of jewelry options.
 Don’t be afraid to have fun and get creative!

-Captive bead rings (CBDs) are also incredibly common in this piercing.
-CBDs are a great option if you want to combine the look of a hoop with a cute bead.
+Captive bead rings (CBRs) are also incredibly common in this piercing.
+CBRs are a great option if you want to combine the look of a hoop with a cute bead.
 Don’t just stop at metal beads; you can add some flair with turquoise, pearls, or even diamond paved beads.
 Be careful with a captive bead ring; since this jewelry type is larger than other options, there’s a higher risk of biting the jewelry and breaking your teeth.

 For a subtler hoop look, seamless rings are a fantastic option.
 The seamless style allows you to get a hoop that sits flush with your skin, presenting a slender line that runs around your lip, which makes a fashion statement without overwhelming your face.